sukitsubaki/sukitsubaki.github.io/_posts/2021-06-15-the-value-of-curiosity.md

 scope: "Problem Solving"
 ---

-# The Value of Curiosity: Continuous Learning Beyond Technical Tutorials

 In the rapidly evolving world of technology, tutorials and technical guides can only take us so far.
 True learning—the kind that sparks innovation and deep understanding—comes from cultivating genuine curiosity that extends far beyond step-by-step instructions.

 ## The Limitations of Tutorial-Based Learning